vertica/VerticaPy/docs/source/examples_business_battery.rst

 Understanding the Data
 -----------------------

 Let's examine our data.
-Here, we use `vDataFrame.head()` to retrieve the first five rows of the dataset.
+Here, we use :py:func:`~verticapy.vDataFrame.head` to retrieve the first five rows of the dataset.

 .. ipython:: python
     :suppress: